 If you’re itching to build a model railway but don’t have space, Z gauge is the answer.
 Here’s a quick primer on what you need to know to get started.

 I suspect most frequent visitors to this blog work in N, OO or HO gauges but there are other sizes, both larger and smaller.
+(If you’re confused by gauges, see this FAQ on model train gauges)

 If you’re pushed for space, Z gauge, or Z scale, should be high on your list of model railway scales to consider.